-- Day-to-day domestic noise, for example mowing, washing machines, vacuuming
+- Day-to-day domestic noise, for example mowing, washing machines, vacuuming, footsteps and talking

 - Emergency vehicles, for example police sirens

-- Road traffic noise – this can be reported to Highway England
+- Road traffic noise – more information can be found at Highways England and Somerset County Council

-- Railway noise – this can be reported to Network Rail
+- Railway noise can be reported to Network Rail

-- Aircraft noise – this can be reported to the Civil Aviation Authority
+- Aircraft noise can be reported to the Civil Aviation Authority

 What should I do?